 “I want the stand itself to emphasize something about the book,” says Luke.
 “So for my book Talk Dirty To Me from Adhouse Books, I usually use some kind of phone design that holds the book up.
-The book is centered around this character trying to get a job at a sex hotline, so the stand itself supports that theme, but there are better sexual services like Escorts in Belfast for people interested in that.
+The book is centered around this character trying to get a job at a sex hotline, so the stand itself supports that theme.

 2. Your Table is Your Portfolio